Magnetization transfer: Chemical Exchange Magnetization transfer

 However, using an off-resonance saturation pulse to irradiate protons in the bound (hydration) population can have a detectable effect on the NMR signal of the mobile (free) proton pool.
 When a population of spins is saturated, such that the magnitude of the macroscopic magnetization vector approaches zero, there is no remaining spin polarization with which to produce an NMR signal.
-Longitudinal relaxation refers to the return of longitudinal spin polarization, which occurs at a rate described by T1.
+Longitudinal relaxation refers to the return of longitudinal spin polarization, which occurs at a rate described by T_{1}.
 While the number of hydration water molecules may be insufficient to produce an observable signal, exchange of water molecules between the hydration and bulk population allows characterization of the hydration population, and measurement of the rate at which molecules are exchanging between bulk and bound sites.
 Such experiments are often termed saturation transfer or chemical exchange saturation transfer (CEST), because the signal of the bulk water is observed to decrease when the hydration population is saturated.
 Considering these techniques from the opposite perspective, that magnetization (i.e. spin polarization) is being transferred from the bulk water to the spin-saturated hydration population, allows one to conceptually unify chemical exchange methods with other techniques that transfer magnetization between nuclei populations.
 Since the extent of signal decay depends on the exchange rate between free and hydration water, MT can be used to provide an alternative contrast method in addition to T_{1},T_{2}, and proton density differences.

 MT is believed to be a nonspecific indicator of the structural integrity of the tissue being imaged.